Predestination (film)

 Predestination is a 2014 Australian science fiction thriller film written and directed by Michael and Peter Spierig.
 The film stars Ethan Hawke, Sarah Snook, and Noah Taylor, and is based on the 1959 short story " '—All You Zombies—' by Robert A. Heinlein.
-It follows a time traveling agent who is sent on his final mission to apprehend the elusive "Fizzle Bomber", a terrorist responsible for dozens of bombings across history, before their next attack.
+It follows a time traveling agent who is sent on his final mission to apprehend the elusive "Fizzle Bomber", a terrorist responsible for dozens of bombings across history, before his next attack.

 Plot

-In 1975, a time-traveling agent, whose face is not seen, suffers severe burns while trying and failing to stop the "Fizzle Bomber" from detonating a bomb.
-An unseen person helps him activate his time-travel device, allowing him to escape to his agency's headquarters.
+In 1975, a time-traveling agent, whose face is not seen, suffers severe burns while trying and failing to disarm a bomb in a public building's basement.
+An unseen person helps him activate his time-travel device, called a "field kit", allowing him to escape to his agency's headquarters in 1992.
 He receives reconstructive surgery for his burns, but is told he will now look and sound different.
+He is further warned about the risk of mental instability from his long career.
+Despite this, the agent is determined to capture the "Fizzle Bomber", the failed bombing's elusive perpetrator.

-Once he recovers, the agent is sent on his final mission before retirement and goes undercover as bartender in 1970 New York City, where he meets John, a columnist who writes under the pen name "The Unmarried Mother".
-When pressed on how he can write so well from a woman's point of view, John begins telling his life story.
+Once he recovers, the agent is sent on his final mission before retirement and goes undercover as a bartender in 1970 New York City, where he meets John, a bitter columnist who writes under the pen name "The Unmarried Mother".
+When pressed on how he writes confession stories so well, John begins telling his life story.

-John was found on the steps a Cleveland orphanage in 1945, where he was assigned female and given the name Jane.
-Jane exceled both physically and academically in high school, and upon graduation was recruited by Agent Robertson to join the space program as a concubine, but was disqualified after a medical examination.
-In college, Jane fell in love with a mysterious man, but he abandoned her shortly into the relationship.
-Jane went back to Robertson to try to join the space program, but Robertson admitted that he was using the space program as a front to recruit for an elite covert agency that Jane would be perfect for.
-Jane joined the agency, but was forced to drop out of when she discovered she was pregnant.
-Jane gave birth to a baby girl at a hospital, telling the baby "you are the best thing that's ever happened to me", but during the delivery doctors discovered that she was intersex.
-Complications during delivery rendered the female organs unviable, and the physicians began the process of gender reassignment surgery.
-Jane spent almost a year undergoing further treatment to become male, during which time the baby was kidnapped from the hospital by an older man.
-After being rejected from the space program again, Jane renamed himself John and relocated to New York City, still harboring resentment toward the man that impregnated and abandoned him.
+A baby was found on the steps of a Cleveland orphanage in 1945, where she was taken in and given the name Jane.
+Jane excelled both physically and academically in high school, and upon graduation was recruited by Agent Robertson to join the space program as a concubine, but was disqualified after a medical examination.
+In college, Jane fell in love with a mysterious man, but was abandoned shortly into the relationship.
+Jane went back to Robertson to try to join the space program, but Robertson admitted that he was using the space program as a front to recruit Jane for an elite covert agency that recruits people with no past and no certain future.
+Jane joined the agency, but was forced to drop out when she discovered she was pregnant.
+Jane gave birth to a baby girl at a hospital, telling the baby "you are the best thing that's ever happened to me", but, during the delivery doctors discovered that Jane was intersex.
+Complications during delivery had rendered her female organs unviable, and the physicians began the process of gender reassignment surgery.
+Jane spent almost a year undergoing further treatment to present as male, during which time her baby was kidnapped from the hospital by an older man.
+After being rejected from the space program again, Jane renamed himself John and relocated to New York City, eventually becoming a columnist and still harboring resentment toward the man who impregnated and abandoned him.